jamesjinlee/jamesjinlee.github.io/pages/about.md

 ---
 layout: about
 title: About Me
-description: "Computer Science student, NASA Space Grant Fellow, and former IBM Software Developer Intern with the goal of using technology to create value."
+description: "Dartmouth Sophomore with a Computer Science major modified with digital arts."
 permalink: /about/
 ---